henriqueViana/react-native-github-repos/README.md

 # React Native Github Repos

+*A simple React Native application that consumes the Github API and displays repositories and their details from a username*

 ## Requirements

 To run the project, it is necessary to have the following facilities installed: